mahoney1/VSCodeTutorial/README.md

 # Use IBM Blockchain Platform extension in VSCode to develop a Smart Contract

 In tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
-The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a network to a Hyperledger Fabric instance.
-Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain application on a local Hyperledger Fabric network using VSCode.
+The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a smart contract to a Hyperledger Fabric instance.
+Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your contract on a local Hyperledger Fabric network, using VSCode.

-To find the video equivalent of this tutorial, please go here: https://www.youtube.com/watch?v=r77p-8k4Mpk&t=2s

 ### Prerequisites